 xkbcommon is a library to handle keyboard descriptions, including loading them from disk, parsing them and handling their state.
 It's mainly meant for client toolkits, window systems, and other system applications; currently that includes Wayland, kmscon, GTK+, Qt, Clutter, and more.
-It is also used some XCB applications for proper keyboard support.
+It is also used by some XCB applications for proper keyboard support.

 Unfortunately we've been too busy making it work to do a nice website.
 Hopefully we'll have one soon.